Mini stuffed peppers make the perfect party food and budget-friendly family dinner. Not only are they delicious but they’re also colorful and festive.

 Remove from the oven and sprinkle a little more shredded cheese on top.
 Return the peppers to the oven and bake until the cheese melts.

 How to Serve Mini Stuffed Peppers

 Now you’re finally ready to put these little bites of deliciousness on a serving platter for your guests to enjoy.
-You can use a three-tiered platter that is super easy to make.
-I use inexpensive plates and candle holders that I purchase at the Dollar Tree.

 Another option is to place the peppers on a bed of lettuce to add color to the buffet.
 If you have time, you can prepare some rice, put it in a wide-mouth serving bowl, and place the mini stuffed peppers on top.